FATCA is just the tip of the iceberg when it comes to transparency and tax reporting standards among foreign financial institutions.

 Continual changes to the Offshore Voluntary Disclosure Program and the Streamlined Filing Compliance Procedures require attention from taxpayers.

 Paying off debt is easier said than done, but it may be easier than you realize.
-If you have a life insurance policy that you no longer need for any reason, you may be able to sell your life insurance for a lump sum cash payment.
-The average American household is struggling with credit card debt, student loans, a home mortgage, and other expensive monthly payments.
-Imagine paying that off for good.
-With a life settlement company deal, … Read More
+If you have a life insurance policy that you no longer need for any reason, you may be able to sell your life insurance for a lump sum cash payment and be able to find a debt settlement program to become debt free.
+The average American household is struggling with credit card debt, student loans, a home mortgage, and … Read More

 Freeman Tax Law provides a unique multidisciplinary approach to managing client tax services.